jonschipp/ISLET/README.md

 ![ISLET Configure Screenshot](http://jonschipp.com/islet/islet_configure.png)

-Typically all you need is make, sqlite, and docker (for Ubuntu):
+Typically all you need is make, sqlite, and docker (for Debian/Ubuntu):
 ```shell
 apt-get install make sqlite
 make install-docker
 ```

-The included installation scripts are designed to work with Ubuntu.
+The included installation scripts are designed to work with Debian/Ubuntu systems.

 #### Ubuntu